ESB · iPaaS · Integrations

 A bus instead of point-to-point links

-Systems talk through a central bus rather than directly with each other.
-Adding a new system doesn't require rewriting the existing ones — maintenance cost grows linearly, not multiplicatively.
+Systems communicate through a central bus rather than directly.
+Adding a new system does not require rewriting existing ones, so maintenance costs grow linearly, not exponentially.

-Three-layer API architecture (System / Process / Experience)
+Three API layers: System / Process / Experience

 Business logic is separated from core systems and from channels.
 The team changes a process in one place, not across dozens of integrations.